Isariopsis Fresen., Beitr. Mykol. 3: 87 (1863).

-Phytoparasitic, mostly causing leaf spots; mycelium internal, colourless or faintly coloured, often forming stromata in the substomatal cavities, colourless to faintly coloured; conidiophores macronematous, synnematous, individual conidiophores simple, rarely branched, continuous to septate, hyaline or almost so, apically and partly laterally splaying out; synnemata at first hyaline, later colored, at least in the lower part, yellowish, yellowish-brown, brown, reddish-brown, flesh-colored; free ends of the conidiophores hyaline; conidiogenous cells integrated, terminal, polyblastic, sympodial, cicatrized, scars conspicuous, small, somewhat thickened, refractive; conidia formed singly or catenate, sometimes in branched chains, 0–1-septate, hyaline, smooth to verruculose, shape variable, ellipsoid–ovoid, fusiform, subcylindric, subglobose, irregular, hilum conspicuous, often slightly thickened, refractive (Adapted from Braun 1998).
+Parasitic, mostly causing leaf spots; mycelium internal, colorless or faintly colored, often forming stromata in the substomatal cavities, colourless to faintly colored.
+Sexual morph: Unknown.
+Asexual morph: Conidiophores macronematous, synnematous, individual conidiophores simple, rarely branched, continuous to septate, hyaline or almost so, apically and partly laterally splaying out; synnemata at first hyaline, later colored, at least in the lower part, yellowish, yellowish-brown, brown, reddish-brown, flesh-colored; free ends of the conidiophores hyaline; conidiogenous cells integrated, terminal, polyblastic, sympodial, cicatrized, scars conspicuous, small, somewhat thickened, refractive.
+Conidia formed singly or catenate, sometimes in branched chains, 0–1-septate, hyaline, smooth to verruculose, shape variable, ellipsoid–ovoid, fusiform, subcylindric, subglobose, irregular, hilum conspicuous, often slightly thickened, refractive (adapted from Braun 1998).

 Type species: Isariopsis pusilla Fresen.

-Notes: Isariopsis was introduced by Fresenius (1863) with I. pusilla as type species.
-Isariopsis is currently considered as a synonym of Phacellium.
-Isariopsis accommodates synnematous Ramularia like taxa.
-Isariopsis is characterized by synnematous conidiophores, synnemata initially hyaline, becoming coloured in the lower half, free ends of the individual conidiophores hyaline, cicatrized; conidia produced singly or in chains, 0–1-septate, hyaline, typically verruculose.
+Notes: Isariopsis accommodates synnematous ramularia-like taxa.
+Isariopsis is characterised by synnematous conidiophores, synnemata initially hyaline, becoming coloured in the lower half, free ends of the individual conidiophores hyaline, cicatrized; conidia produced singly or in chains, 0–1-septate, hyaline, typically verruculose.
 Isariopsis is presently considered a synonym of Phacellium but sequence data is needed to confirm the hypothesis.
 Braun (1988b) revised the concepts and redefined this genus.
-Braun (1990) debated over the nomenclature of Phacellium and Isariopsis and reintroduced the older, valid name Phacellium.
+Braun (1990) debated the nomenclature of Phacellium and Isariopsis and reintroduced the older, valid name Phacellium.
 Several authors suggested to reduce Isariopsis to synonymy with Ramularia (Gunnerbeck 1967; Gjaerum 1968), but the latter genus can be evidently differentiated from Isariopsis (= Phacellium) by fasciculate, free conidiophores, separated from base to apex.
-Conidiophores are neither tightly ad pressed nor fused.
-Isariopsis is currently treated as a doubtful genus in Mycosphaerellaceae.
+Conidiophores are neither tightly adpressed nor fused.
+The placement of Isariopsis in Mycosphaerellaceae is doubtful.